GMihalkow/Csharp-Exam-Project/README.md

-This is my ## asp.net core 2.1 project for an upcoming exam.
+This is my C# asp.net core 2.1 project for an upcoming exam.
 A Forum application.